Milkdromeda-333/ugly-thingz/README.md

 - carefully think through your problem when debugging.
 - look back at the staged versions diff's to find what you changed if you broke the site after a lot of changes.
 - That you should put media queries either underneath its co-responding code or at the very bottom of the stylesheet because the cascade still applies.
+- To use git pull to sync the changes that isn't on my local machine with the remote version to solve a merge conflict.